squidgy617/BrawlInstallerPlugins/README.md

 This plugin will iterate through all of the EX configs in your build and print the fighter ID, name, cosmetic ID, franchise icon ID, soundbank ID, and victory theme ID of each fighter found to a fighter_info.txt file located in your `/BrawlAPI/Resources/BrawlInstaller/` directory in the BrawlCrate root folder.
 This can be useful if you need a reference for what IDs are available.

-All IDs printed are in decimal format.
+All IDs printed are in decimal format except for EffectID, which is printed in hexadecimal format.

 ## Restore Backup